JainSkariahThomas/pythonclassandtest/README.md

 # pythonclassandtest

-This code and created for my personal learning and most of then will be wrong so dont conser copy or comparing it.
+This code and created for my personal learning and most of then will be wrong so dont consider coping or comparing it.

 newserveraccess.py